janbar/BLOC/modules/README.md

 # Modules for BLOC

 Modules extend the functionality of the language.
 For more details about a particular module, see the README file in the module folder.
+Using the CLI, all modules are authorized without any restrictions, as the running context is trusted.
+On the other hand, when using the embedded C/C++ library, none of the modules are authorized by default for security reasons.
+Then the user has to grant the permission for each module, in exemple using the C function "bloc_unban_plugin(const char * name)".

 ## Loading a module